nilshartmann/fullstack-react-playground/README.md

   - `nextjs-blog` runs on http://localhost:3100
   - `remix-blog` runs on http://localhost:3000
 - or create prod build (see package.json in both folders)

+## Feedback

+If you have feedback, questions or comments, please let me know:
+ - You can open an issue in this repository or
+ - You can reach me on [Twitter (@nilshartmann)](https://twitter.com/nilshartmann)
+ - or find more contact information on my [homepage (german)](https://nilshartmann.net)